Saturday, April 30, 2011

 It would be logical to focus on those folks who surround me now.
 But what about the interactions I had many years ago that altered my Life in ways I did not appreciate then but now I know had a major influence on where I ended up?
 When I think about it, the negative incidents stand out now as positives.

-For some reason my memory of getting busted for cocaine possession at the Oakland County Coliseum north of Detroit, Michigan back in 1978 has been flash-backing in recent days.
-I don't even remember what band I was on tour with, but we had an unusual night off as our concert was not until the next night.
+For some reason my memory of getting busted for cocaine possession at the Pine Knob Music Theater in Oakland County north of Detroit, Michigan back in 1978 has been flash-backing in recent days.
+I remember I was on tour with Genesis, but we had an unusual night off as our concert was not until the next night.
 Fleetwood Mac was playing that night and the whole crew from our tour were invited to the show.
 The night and my life may have turned out quite differently if I had just stayed back stage and partied with the rest of the crew.
 I didn't stay back stage and well, my life was never the same after that.

 I remember my usual over indulgence of Jack Daniels, many lines of toot, and then I decided I would go out among the crowd watching the concert to find some young lady to invite backstage.
 I went out the door from back stage to a hallway that would eventually take me out to the public areas.
 Not sure what I was thinking, but I decided that a fortifying snort of toot would be a good idea if I was going to even have a chance of talking sense and not mumbling nonsense.
 I leaned up against a concrete pillar in the Lobby and pulled out my bag of toot.
 Dipped my spoon in it and...........................two hands grabbed my hands that that were up til then busy getting a good spoonful of toot ready for deployment.
 I looked up and yeah, I knew in an instant, I was busted.
 Caught red handed, snagged being extremely stupid and probably in a world of trouble.
 The two plainclothes cops had me in handcuffs and in the back of a squad car in no time.
 I spent the next week sleeping on the floor of the intake cell at the local jail waiting for a bed to open up in the general population.